 Now, that’s the brief, smart summary.

-If that’s enough for you, you can now proceed to check the IP security camera on Amazon or check the Eufy Cam 2 Pro on the official Eufy website directly If you’re one for details, kindly proceed below.
+If that’s enough for you, you can now proceed to check the IP security camera on Amazon or check the Eufy Cam 2 Pro on Walmart If you’re one for details, kindly proceed below.
 I promise I’ll bare it all and make your time both fun and worthwhile.

 Recently, I moved into a new apartment; one that is the type of neighborhood that I’ve always wanted to live in – peaceful, zero crime, hidden from the main street and importantly, occupied with persons I believed were reasonable and had common sense.